-For more detailed information see the labour hire update - Consumer and Business Services
+For more detailed information see the labour hire update from Consumer and Business Services.

 Before you apply

-Generally there must be at least two responsible persons who are responsible for the day-to-day management and operation of the business.
+Generally there must be at least two people who are responsible for the day-to-day management and operation of the business.
 Consider how many responsible persons you will need for your business, considering the size and scope of your business functions and the number of branches.

 Each responsible person must be reasonably available to be contacted during business hours.